Per Degaton: Post-Crisis

 Following his release from prison, Degaton reconstructs Mekanique, and the pair battle Infinity, Inc., at the site where Zee's time machine is to arrive.
-When it reappears, it contains not only the dying Zee but a 1947 version of Degaton himself.
+When it reappears, it contains not only the dying Zee but a past version of Degaton.
 It is revealed that when Degaton lunged at the disappearing machine in 1947, the machine's energies created two Degatons, one who lives a normal life and one who is carried along with the time machine.
 The older Degaton disintegrates instantly due to the paradoxical existence of two Degatons at one moment.
 Mekanique kills the younger Degaton as well as herself, fearing this Degaton would end up betraying her once more.

-Degaton returns briefly in Justice League of America and then in Booster Gold as part of a team with the Ultra-Humanite, Despero, Supernova, and Black Beetle, who have formed "The Time Stealers", a supervillain group that appears to be manipulating the timestream to their advantage.
+Degaton returns briefly in Justice League of America and then in Booster Gold as part of a team with Ultra-Humanite, Despero, Supernova, and Black Beetle, who have formed "The Time Stealers", a supervillain group that appears to be manipulating the timestream to their advantage.
 This version of Per Degaton, along with Ultra-Humanite and Despero, is from an earlier period in the timeline, pulled from their respective moments in time by Black Beetle and returned in the Time Masters: Vanishing Point limited series.

 Later an older version of Degaton appears, calling himself Prime Degaton, who seems to have been present during the earlier plans of Per Degaton.
 He tells his younger self that by combining all of his infinite selves across the time lines, he will become omnipotent, but that will require his younger selves to cease to exist.
-When the Justice Society make Monument Point their new base, he appears with greater power over time and battles them, warning Jesse Quick about the villain D'arken, a fallen god.
+When the Justice Society make Monument Point their new base, he appears with greater power over time and battles them, warning Jesse Quick about the fallen god D'arken.

+DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+In 2016, DC Comics implemented a relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52 reboot.
 Per Degaton appears as a member of the Cabal alongside Amazo, Doctor Psycho, Hugo Strange, Queen Bee, and Teel.

-Per Degaton was seen as a member of the Injustice Society when Hawkman and Hawkgirl recount their time in the 1940s when the Justice Society fought the Injustice Society.
-Hawkman faced off against Per Degaton.
-After Brain Wave unleashes a powerful psychic attack that knocks everyone down, Per Degaton and Vandal Savage prepare to finish off Hawkman and Hawkgirl.
-Hawkman and Hawkgirl throw their maces enough for them to collide.
-This enables the Justice Society to turn the tables against the Injustice Society.
+Degaton also appears as a member of the Injustice Society in flashbacks to the 1940s.

+In "The New Golden Age", Huntress and her makeshift Justice Society encounter Per Degaton.
+Degaton murders Power Girl, Solomon Grundy, Gentleman Ghost, Harlequin's Son, Icicle, Mist, and Red Lantern until Catwoman arrives and buys Huntress time to escape to an earlier time period and save the Justice Society.
+Degaton arrives with various versions of himself throughout time as they attack Huntress, the JSA, Madame Xanadu, Deadman, Detective Chimp, and Batman.
+Doctor Fate manages to trap Degaton inside the snow globe that contains the Flashpoint reality.